henoshock/dcuo-resources/www/content/combat_logging.md

 [time] [data] [category] [text]
 ```

-* `[time]`: when the line was written, given in microseconds.
+* `[time]`: When the line was written, given in microseconds.
 This appears to be a `datetime`-like type, though I'm not sure where the origin is; most useful to calculate elapsed time between two different lines.
 Note however that the time when the line was written can be different from when the attack actually registers by a few seconds.
 * `[data]`: A valid(?)
 JSON containing some key-value pairs, giving further information about the event.
 Some categories do not have this part.
     * \* insert list of possible keys
 * `[category]`: What sort of event it was.